ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 {
 	for (integer_t i = 0; i < container.size(); ++i)
 	{
-		// World with container[i].
+		// Work with container[i].
 	}
 }
 ```
 Many chapters start with a function with a narrow contract [(82)](https://quuxplusone.github.io/blog/2018/04/25/the-lakos-rule/), [(83)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2011/n3279.pdf) returning `void` and ends with one or more functions with a wide contract that returns `bool`.

-In this note "mathematical results" means the result of an arithmetic operation interpreting all values as being in ℤ, the infinite number line of integers in both directions.
+In this note "mathematical results" means the result of an arithmetic operation interpreting all operands as values in ℤ, the infinite number line of integers in both directions.
-I know that the ℤ/n ring is also "mathematics" but I don't care, it is not what we usually mean when talking about counts, sizes, and offsets which are the subject for this note.
+I know that the ℤ/n ring is also "mathematics" but I don't care, it is not what we usually mean when talking about counts, sizes, and offsets, which are the subject for this note.

 In this note "arithmetic underflow" refers to an arithmetic operation that should produce a result that is smaller than the smallest value representable by the expression's type.
 For a signed type that is some large negative value.